Dsek-LTH/member-page/README.md

 Note: Hot reload is enabled for the backend and frontend but you need to rebuild a container if a new package is added with npm.

 ## Database setup
+First time using pg Admin you need to connect it to the database.
+To do this add a new server with the following options:
+Name: (Can be whatever)
+Username (POSTGRES_HOST from .env)
+Password (POSTGRES_PASSWORD from .env)
 Host: host.docker.internal
+Port: 5432

 ## Commit messages